Investing In And Adding Value To Ranch Lands

 Fay and Republic clients come from diverse backgrounds, but most share a common trait: an enduring appreciation for natural settings.
 “The folks represent affluent, high-net-worth individuals,” explains Pickens.
 “They share a passion for buying land and taking ownership.”

-Many clients want to improve landscapes for their children, their grandchildren, and for future generations, and it’s a process.
+Many clients want to improve landscapes for their children, their grandchildren, and future generations, and it’s a process.
 “You must take the long approach and be patient,” Pickens says.
 “With patience comes results.
 These results include re-establishing native grasslands, healthy watersheds, and an increase in wildlife.

 In the end, all of this adds to the aesthetics, and bottom line of your property.”